 - Look at the plumbing fittings (they may say Kitec or KT).
 According to Carson Dunlop, you should look:

 - Near the hot water tank or near the boiler

 - There may be a notice on the electrical panel stating that Kitec was used in the home, warning electricians not to ground the electrical system to it.

-- It may be difficult to insure a property that has Kitec plumbing – make sure to check with your insurer
+- It may be difficult to get insurance on a property that has Kitec plumbing – make sure to check with your insurer

 - Before purchasing the home, consider bringing in a home inspector to verify if Kitec plumbing is present